-The Oscars bring back red carpet glam in whites and gold
+The Oscars bring back red carpet glam in whites, reds, gold

 NEW YORK (AP) — Red carpet glam was back Sunday at the Oscars with Andra Day and Carey Mulligan shimmering in award-worthy gold and Maria Bakalova among several stars in bright white princess gowns during the pandemic era’s first big parade of fashion.

+There was a strong showing of reds as well, along with belly-baring midriffs, the latter including Zendaya in standout yellow and more than 183 carats of Bulgari diamonds from ears and neck to her fingers.

 Day dressed all the way up in a sexy look cut to the thigh on one side with a cutout at the waist.
-It was custom Vera Wang made of actual metal.
+It was custom Vera Wang made of actual metal, paired with a dainty pair of drop earrings tipped with yellow diamonds from Tiffany & Co.
 Mulligan stunned in gold Valentino couture, a midriff look with a tiny metallic top and a huge ball skirt.

 With nominees scattered around the world, the red carpet was far less hectic.